Chapter 8 : Shipwrecked

 We walked in silence for a few moments, the comforting Remus-and-James silence that we'd developed so keenly over the years.

 I broke it a few minutes in.
-"I know you're probably sick of hearing about my Lily-feelings, and all, but can I bother once again with them?"
+"I know you're sick of hearing about Lily, but−”

-Remus laughed, knowing inherently that a negative response wouldn't stop me either way.
-"Aw, I could never get tired of being told the greatest love story of all time.
-Please proceed."
+Remus interrupted me by laughing.
+"Oh, c’mon Prongs.
+I could never get tired of being told the greatest love story of all time."

 I half-smiled.
 What a kid.
 "Well, it's just that this Ministry business has really made me think about the future."
 I paused for a second.
 "You know, our future."